 At Broadway Opticians we specialise in contact lenses, providing a full-time consultation service for the latest designs and materials (both hard and soft).
-We have access to all leading UK manufacturers such as Acuvue, Coopervision and Bausch & Lomb.
-We can tailor eye care packages can be tailored to suit your individual needs and it is possible to spread the cost of your contact lens wear using our direct debit Careplan facility.
+We have access to all leading UK manufacturers such as Acuvue, Coopervision, Cibavision and Bausch & Lomb.
+Eye care packages can be tailored to suit your individual needs and it is possible to spread the cost of your contact lens wear using our direct debit Careplan facility.

 Flexibility & Availability

 As an independent practice we are not tied in with any particular contact lens brand.
 This means that we are free to select the optimum type and material of contact lens to suit your visual needs.
 We want to make your contact lens wear as easy and hassle free as possible.Contact lenses are now available in a wider power range than ever before.
 We are now able to correct high levels of astigmatism using disposable (in some cases daily disposable) lens formats.
 It is also possible to correct multifocal prescriptions for those who require additional help with near vision (i.e. most people over the age of 45).